 This memorandum provides guidance to component Chief Economists on the use of estimates for the value of a statistical life (VSL) in Department of Homeland Security (DHS) regulatory analyses.
-On March 1, 2021, DHS issued interim guidance increasing the VSL from \$9.6 million (2015\$) to \$10.5 million (2020\$) using only an inflation adjustment.
-Since the issuance of the interim VSL of \$10.5 million, the Department of Transportation (DOT) has issued guidance supporting a VSL of \$11.6 million (2020\$) adjusting for both inflation and real income.
-DHS recommends adopting this updated DOT VSL of \$11.6 million for regulatory analyses with a base year of 2020.1
+DHS currently uses Department of Transportation (DOT) guidance supporting a VSL of \$11.8 million (2021\$) in its regulatory analyses.
+The Department of Transportation (DOT) has updated this VSL to \$12.5 million (2022\$) adjusting for changes in both prices and real income.
+DHS recommends adopting this updated DOT VSL of \$12.5 million for regulatory analyses with a base year of 2022.

 As a reminder, Office of Management & Budget (OMB) Circular A-4 provides a useful background discussion on the practice of using VSLs.
 When using VSLs in regulatory analyses, component regulatory economists may wish to include a brief discussion that explains that the "value of a statistical life" is not actually attempting to place a value on a human life, but is instead attempting to value the reduction of mortality risks in the context of low probability events.
-For example, a \$11.6 million VSL does not mean that a specific human life is worth \$11.6 million, but is instead meant to capture what people are willing to pay to reduce low-level mortality risks, or what people demand in order to face such risks (say, \$116 for a risk of 1 in 100,000).
+For example, a \$12.5 million VSL does not mean that a specific human life is worth \$12.5 million, but is instead meant to capture what people are willing to pay to reduce low-level mortality risks, or what people demand in order to face such risks (say, \$125 for a risk of 1 in 100,000).
 This approach to valuation of mortality risks is endorsed by OMB Circular A-4.